Sibonginhlanhla/AndroidStudio_Disease-Tracker/README.md

 - Install any necessary SDKs or dependencies as prompted by Android Studio.

 3. Backend Setup:
-- This app currently does not require backend support (all data is locally managed).
-However, for future scalability, you can set up an API to handle user data and queries.
+- Set up the PHP backend on a server.
+- Update the API base URL in the Android app code to point to your backend server.

+4. Database Setup:
+- Create a new MySQL database.
+- Import the `database.sql` file located in the backend directory to set up the required tables.

-4. Run the App:
+5. Run the App:
 - Build and run the app on an Android emulator or a physical device.

 ### Usage Instructions